aimhubio/aim/docs/source/guides/integrations/basic_aim_tensorflow_event_conversion.md

 To make the converter process these events, consider re-structuring your directories so that it matches the sample structure. (i.e. create a new directory and moving your unorganized events there)

-You can make converter treat ever directory as a distinct run by supplying `--flat` option.
+You can make converter treat every directory as a distinct run by supplying `--flat` option.
 In this case the following directories will be categorized as a `run` directory.

 - `~/tensorflow/logdir/run_1/`